mattyv/JazzyOrderBook/README.md

     }

+    OrderEntryLevel getOrderAtLevel(Side side, int level) {
+       //check between upper and lower
+       //start from bb or bo and use overlay to find level }

       //iterators using overlay.
 Do iterators for whole TOP of book as well as in bid order and ask order.
       //getters on BBO